angeltorgon/recipe-app/README.md

     1. User can input a new username
     2. User can view dashboard
     3. User can create new recipe
-    4. User can update or delete recipe
+    4. User can update or
+    5. User can delete recipe

 ### STRETCH
     1. User can view other people's recipes
-    2. User can search other usernames
+    2. User can search recipes

+## Learnings